-5 Questions with Kelsey Hanscom, MSPC Graphic Designer
+5 Questions with Kelsey Hanscom, MSPC Art Director

 By Bret Ryan | May 6, 2022

-Kelsey Hanscom is a graphic designer at MSPC with a variety of digital and print experience.
+Kelsey Hanscom is an art director at MSPC with a variety of digital and print experience.
 She’s responsible for concepting, designing and implementing digital strategies for MSPC’s clients, including social media campaigns, motion graphics, video, digital marketing and more.

 A Minnesota native with a love for the outdoors, Kelsey spends her free time hiking trails with her English Shepherd, Ellie.
 She holds a BFA in graphic design from the University of Minnesota.

 In today’s edition of 5 Questions we get to learn more about Kelsey: